ether/ueberDB/README.md

 * elasticsearch (Only keys of the format \*:\*:\*)

 For details on how it works please refer to the wiki: https://github.com/ether/ueberDB/wiki/findKeys-functionality

+# MySQL /MariaDB Advice
+You should create your database as utf8mb4_bin.
+UeberDB will check this as startup.

 # License
 [Apache License v2](http://www.apache.org/licenses/LICENSE-2.0.html)